 Kobo360 Inc, an ‘Uber’ for trucks in Nigeria has raised a $6 million equity investment led by the IFC with participation from others including Silicon Valley investors WTI, YCombinator , and African institutional investors Cardinal Stone Partners, Chandaria Capital, and TLcom.

-The round was led by Western Technology Investment and Nigeria’s Verod Capital Management.
+Western Technology Investment and Nigeria’s Verod Capital Management participated in the round.

 In June this year, Kobo360 raised $1.2 million in pre-seed funding round soon after being accepted into the YCombinator class of 2018.